kallaway/100-days-of-code/log.md

 **Thoughts:** Program went through a little bit of a redesign but in the end worked very well and now I have it saved in my git repo!

+### Day 11: January 15, 2021
+#####

+**Today's Progress**: Pretty light day of coding and just went to freeCodeCamp and did the Accessibility training.

+**Thoughts:** Will probably have to revisit this training when it's relevant, but was beneficial to understand the basics of using HTML for screen readability.